sillydadddy/BugBountyTips-AMA/Aditya Shende(@ADITYASHENDE17)/🔍Tips for Recon.md

 - I am on my way to build a fully automated scanner for recon.
 Common things like finding subdomains, extracting JavaScript, searching for secrets, cvescan, directory  bruteforce, etc already done.
 What else I can add for better results.

   ***Add grabbing all possible parameters , screenshots, redirection payloads, sub domain alert, valid sorting of subs***

+- What about android bug bounty setup & how you approach .
+What you think about
+@mobexler system or you use other type of setup.
+Any word list you use for manually  search ( or tool for automation) in source code for juice stuff.

+   ***I just started android bb so not good into that .
+For wordlist I will say all.txt of jason and here https://github.com/random-robbie/bruteforce-lists
+ I am using all open source stuff***